QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 5. Add new components
 </div></div>

-A game object that is disabled is not update nor rendered.
+A game object that is disabled is neither updated nor rendered.

 Pros are disabling game objects that are far from the camera and only enabling those near the camera.
-In some cases, we may show objects that are far if they are visible to the player <small>(ex: building, etc.)</small>.
+In some cases, we may show objects that are far away if they are visible to the player <small>(ex: building, etc.)</small>.

 ⚠️ Avoid using scaling.
 It may cause performance issues.